Priyojit94/LinearRegression/README.md

 # LinearRegression
-Cleaning the data then doing proper EDA and building model
+Experience and Salary Data(Utilizing libraries to clean data, followed by correct EDA, visualisation, and model construction)